opengear/oglhslack/README.md

 # Lighthouse API client

-This project provides a ready to go implementation of the [Lighthouse API Client](https://github.com/thiagolcmelo/oglhclient) as a Slack Bot, and a Docker image for bootstrapping the Slack Bot in minutes.
+This project provides a ready to go implementation of the [Lighthouse API Client](https://github.com/thiagolcmelo/oglhclient) as a Slack Bot.

 ## Authentication